zumo/zumokit-ios/README.md

 ## Example

-The [example project](https://github.com/zumo/zumokit-ios/tree/master/Example) demonstrates the expected user flow, including authentication process, wallet creation and transaciton submission.
+The [example project](https://github.com/zumo/zumokit-ios/tree/master/Example) demonstrates the expected user flow, including authentication process, wallet creation and transaction submission.
 Ask your [account manager](mailto:support@zumo.money) to provide you with neccesarry credentials.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.